kinbiko/mentoring/students/perrymant/23-logging.md

     - What happened (with appropriate detail; “Something happened” is not usually particularly useful).
     - When did it happen (and when did it start and end, if relevant).
     - Where did it happen (on what host, what file system, which network interface, etc.).
-    - Who was involved.
+    - Who was involved (usually in the form of a user ID).
-    - Where he, she or it came from (if dealing with OS/Security logs).
+    - Where he, she or it came from (if dealing with OS/Security logs, or the source IP address).
 - The logging ecosystem (or logging infrastructure), are all the components and piece parts that come together to allow for the generation, filtering, normalization, analysis, and long-term storage of log data.
     Once a device or computer system is configured to generate log messages, the next step is to filter and normalize the messages.
     - `Filtering` deals with including or excluding log messages based on the content in the log message.
     - `Normalization` is the act of taking disparately formatted log messages and converting them to a common format through the use of parsing, which entails scanning the log message from start to finish to pull out information we are interested in and place them into normalized fields.
     - `Log message analysis` deals with collating, correlating and analyzing log data to derive meaning from it.
-    - `long-term data store` is typically accomplished by using a database.
+    - `Long-term data store` is typically accomplished by using a database.
+        - This will usually only store the last months, days, hours, dependant on the size of the HD and the size/detail/amount of logs.
+Preserving a vast amount of logging history can be achieved by storing on backup media (DVD, tapes, external HDD, [NAS](https://en.wikipedia.org/wiki/Network-attached_storage), etc.) or sending that logs to a cloud storage engine such as [GCP Coldline Storage](https://cloud.google.com/storage/archival/) or [AWS S3](https://aws.amazon.com/s3/).
+        - It is pretty common to store your logs in Elasticsearch (a database), and use something called the ELK stack (Elasticsearch, Logstash, Kibana) to centralise your logs.
+- Logger software must be running on the base system or into the software itself in order to catch all generated events and write them to a log file that resides in some location on the storage device.
+- In order that a log can be writen, the software that generates it must have write permission into that specific disk location and file.
+In \*nix systems log files default location is `/var/log`.
+Thus each piece of software running \*nix services should be able to write to `/var/log` directory.
+- In Linux, for example, the `syslogd` service is on charge of log all system services related activities depending on the log level with which was configured (all kind of registries, or just errors, or debug logs, or info, etc.)
+- Java also has logger libraries that allows register events, and will store that information physically on a specified location of the baseystem.

 ### Log levels